STEM Programs – Tech Trek, Tech Trek Alumni Group (TTAG), and Expanding Your Horizons Support

 About

-Tech Trek and STEM Programs – AAUW Healdsburg Branch offers hands-on activities in science, technology, engineering and math (STEM), including a Galileo scopes workshop and Astronomy night with a tour of the Whirlpool Galaxy, Ring Nebula, and other celestial objects.
-The program includes Professional Women’s Career Panels focused on careers in STEM and multiple STEM-related field trips to places such as Keysight Technologies, Medtronic, Canine Companions, Pixar, Bodega Marine Laboratory, and local hospitals.
-It also includes a one-day, hands-on workshop conference that exposes 7th and 8th grade girls to STEAM careers requiring a math and science background.
+STEM Programs – Tech Trek, Tech Trek Alumni Group (TTAG), and Expanding Your Horizons Support include hands-on activities in science, technology, engineering and math, Astronomy Night, a tour of the Whirlpool Galaxy, Ring Nebula and other celestial objects, and a Galileo scopes workshop.
+The programs also include Professional Women’s Career Panels focused on careers in STEM, field trips to places such as Keysight Technologies, Medtronic, Canine Companions, Pixar, Bodega Marine Laboratory, and local hospitals, and a one-day, hands-on workshop conference exposing 7th and 8th grade girls to STEAM careers that require a math and science background.

 • Ages: 12–18 years old